Speed Up Muscle Recovery After Workouts

 Eat Enough Protein

-Protein helps repair your muscles, so make sure it’s a part of every meal.
-Experts recommend that 15-30% of your daily calories come from protein.
-Since your body can’t absorb large amounts at once, it’s best to spread your protein intake throughout the day.
+Experts recommend 15–30% of daily calories from protein.
+Since your body can’t absorb huge amounts at once, spread your protein intake throughout the day.

 Also Read: How can I Relieve Joint Pain at Home with Natural Ingredients?